riscv-admin/ap-tee/CHARTER.md

 Acting Chair: Ravi Sahita

-Confidential computing defines the mechanisms for protecting the confidentiality and integrity of data-in-use against software and hardware attacks via a hardware-attested Trusted Compute Base (TCB).
+Confidential computing defines the mechanisms for protecting the confidentiality and integrity of data-in-use against software and hardware attacks.
+The data-in-use protection is achieved via a hardware-attested Trusted Compute Base (TCB).
 This TG will define the threat model, reference architecture and interfaces for Scalable Trusted Execution Environments on RISC-V Application Processor-based platforms to support confidential-compute scenarios.
 The TG will focus on multi-tenant hardware-virtualized workloads to enable the broadest set of confidential workloads while minimizing application changes.

 The TG aims to deliver:
 * A non-ISA specification for an ABI between the TCB and non-TCB components.
 This ABI enables OS/VMM software to manage confidential workloads, while keeping the OS/VMM software, firmware, developers and system operators outside the TCB.
 A related non-ISA specification for an ABI between the TCB and workload components e.g. a TEE VM will be specified.